2019 Board of Directors

 Laurie Krepto, Co-Vice President

 Laurie has been a CSA member at PFEC for several years.
-She lives in Blue Bell with her husband, Gordon, and daughter, Sofia.
+She lives in Blue Bell with her husband and daughter.
 She joined PFEC because she supports access to locally grown produce for everyone regardless of income.
 Moreover, she wanted her daughter to experience the farm firsthand and understand the importance of local agriculture.
 Laurie joined the PFEC Board in 2015 and she is excited to contribute her talents and time to the PFEC mission and to learn as much she can from her colleagues on the board.
 Laurie is an attorney.
 She is also a co-vice chair of the Pennsylvania Agricultural Law Committee.
+Laurie joined the board in 2015.

 Qie Zhang, Treasurer